AdobeDocs/experience-platform.en/help/rtcdp/sources/b2b.md

 >[!TIP]
 >
->While Real-time Customer Data Platform B2B Edition offers a broad range of external sources from which to ingest data, currently it is not equal to those available for Real-time Customer Data Platform.
-The sources catalog found within the Experience Platform UI provides the most current comprehensive list of certified external sources available for use with Real-time Customer Data Platform B2B Edition.
+>While Real-time Customer Data Platform B2B Edition offers a broad range of external sources from which to ingest data, it does not have as many as those available for Real-time Customer Data Platform.
+To learn which source connectors are available to your organization, you can view the sources catalog in the Platform UI.
+To access the catalog, select **Sources** in the left navigation, then select **Catalog**.

 See the [source connectors overview](../../sources/home.md) for more information on the types of sources available in Adobe Experience Platform.